Recommended Diet for Cushing’s Syndrome in Dogs

 Cushing’s Syndrome in dogs is a disease characterized by elevated levels of cortisol in a dog’s body.
 This hormone regulates responses to stress, maintains weight, prevents infections, and stabilizes blood sugar.
 Therefore, conditions such as hypercortisolism can cause serious health problems for dogs.
 Cushing’s Syndrome can be either pituitary dependent or adrenal dependent.
 In both cases, a tumor growth is the main cause of the hormone imbalance.

 Your dog may have Cushing’s Syndrome if it exhibits the following symptoms:

 - Your dog seems hungrier or thirstier than usual

 - Your dog has more accidents despite being housebroken

 - Your dog starts to lose a lot of hair

 - Your dog has a noticeable pot belly

 - Your dog has a visible skin disease

 - Your dog is sluggish and less active than before

 You can obtain an official diagnosis from the vet, who will run some tests on your dog’s blood or urine samples.
 Sometimes, surgery is an option for removing the tumor.
 However, surgery is out of the question for dogs who have a more advanced stage of the disease.
 Drugs like Vetoryl can help relieve the worst symptoms, though they may cause side effects as well.
-Many pet owners tend to supplement their dog’s diet with natural products such as Adrenal Support and CBD, both of which fight the symptoms of cushings.
+Many pet owners tend to supplement their dog’s diet with natural products such as Adrenal Support and Hemp, both of which fight the symptoms of cushings.